 Income Taxes, FICA Taxes, Unemployment Taxes, Workers Compensation

 Before you set up your payroll system and hire your first employee, you need to know about the different types of employment taxes.
-Some taxes, like federal and state withholding, you just withhold from employee pay and turn over to the taxing authority.

 Other types of employment taxes, like FICA taxes (for Social Security and Medicare), must be taken from employee pay and also paid by you, the employer.
 And still others, like unemployment taxes and workers compensation, are your responsibility as an employer, but employees don't contribute to these.